 - Tawnya Henry, Advisory Director, Western Bank of Clovis

-The CCBD Program fee includes program materials, reception, full breakfasts, lunch, and all breaks.
+The CCBD Program fee includes program materials, reception, full breakfasts, lunch, all breaks, and 24/7 access to recorded Zoom presentations.
 Bank directors are responsible for their own travel arrangements and hotel expenses.
 For hotel reservations, please call the hotel and ask for the group rate.

 Requirements for Certification